 Fiji is a developing country, and its standard of healthcare reflects this.
-Expats and visitors travelling to and moving to Fiji, and travellers visiting the islands for even just a short period, must ensure that they are in possession of a fully comprehensive healthcare policy so they can access private medical treatment if the need arises.
+Expats and visitors travelling to and moving to Fiji, and travellers visiting the islands for even just a short period, must ensure that they are covered by a fully comprehensive healthcare policy so they can access private medical treatment if the need arises.

 Public healthcare in Fiji

 The standard of public healthcare in Fiji varies considerably.
-In urban areas, Fiji’s public hospitals may approach adequate but in rural areas public health facilities are very basic and inefficient, or non-existent.
+In urban areas, Fiji’s public hospitals may be adequate but in rural areas public health facilities are basic and inefficient, or non-existent.
 In many cases, Fijians living in rural areas have to travel hours for treatment.

 Expats can seek treatment at government-run hospitals in Fiji but standards of care are not always good and there tends to be long waiting times due to understaffing.

 Expats are advised to opt for private healthcare in Fiji wherever possible, as standards are likely to be closer to those in Western countries with shorter waiting times and more modern facilities.

 Private healthcare in Fiji

-There are very few private facilities in Fiji, most of which are situated in Suva or Nadi.
+There are few private facilities in Fiji, most of which are situated in Suva or Nadi.
 These hospitals generally have 24-hour medical centres with general practitioners, specialist practitioners and fairly comfortable in-patient accommodation.
 However, they do not have the full range of diagnostic equipment or specialists typical of developed countries, so expats should have health insurance arrangements in place to allow medical evacuation to Australia or New Zealand as part of their health insurance cover.

 Pharmacies in Fiji

 Health hazards in Fiji

 There are a number of health risks that expats should be aware of when moving to Fiji.
 Food poisoning and stomach bugs can be an issue for new arrivals.
 Expats should be careful when purchasing meat and fish products, especially from roadside markets, where there is usually no refrigeration.

 Expats should avoid tap water, salad and raw vegetables washed with tap water, and ice in soft drinks.
-Water-borne, food-borne and other infectious diseases such as typhoid and hepatitis are prevalent in Fiji.
+Water-borne, food-borne and infectious diseases such as typhoid and hepatitis are prevalent in Fiji.